soxueren/atsd/api/sql/README.md

 ﻿Overview
 ==============================================

-The Axibase Time Series Database supports a Structured Query Language (SQL) for retrieving time series data.
+The Axibase Time Series Database supports Structured Query Language (SQL) for retrieving time series records from the database.

 SQL statements can be executed interactively via the SQL Console as well as on a [schedule](#scheduler).